convisoappsec/conviso-docs/docs/integrations/jenkins.md

 ```

 ## SCA

-The following code snippet will trigger a SCA scan and send the results to Flow.
+The following code snippet will trigger a SCA scan and send the results to Conviso Platform:

 ```yml
 pipeline {